fhswf/MLPro/doc/rtd/content/01_welcome/sub/01_introduction.rst

 Third Party Support
 ^^^^^^^^^^^^^^^^^^^

-MLPro integrates an increasing number of selected frameworks into its process landscapes.
+MLPro integrates an increasing number of selected ML packages into its process landscapes.
 This is done at different levels of MLPro using so-called wrapper classes that are compatible with the corresponding MLPro classes.